CaM-Gen:Causally-aware Metric-guided Text Generation: Introduction

+Textual content is an amalgam of various linguistic features --- lexical, pertaining to word choices; semantics, concerned with the meaning; syntactic, relating to parts of speech tags; and surface-level features, comprising punctuation, word count, sentence count, etc. To avoid misinformation (or clickbait-y) generation, automated tools should be able to alter the syntactic and surface-level characteristics of text to meet the desired outcome.
+Explicitly identifying features of interest that result in intended outcome can enable finer control.
+In this paper, we first discuss method to identify a subset of these features that have direct and significant impact on the outcome metric, derived from causality literature \cite{10.1093/aje/kwq439}.
+A causally significant relationship helps encode the `if this, then that' logic; adding such a guide for the generator can help ensure on-metric generation.

+In this paper, we propose causal guidance mechanism for two modeling frameworks that are used for metric-guided generation --- conditional variational autoencoders \cite{sohn-2015-learning} and Transformer-based language models \cite{vaswani-2017-Transformers}.
+For conditional variational autoencoders (CVAE), we modify the VAE graph to introduce causal guidance.
+In Transformer-based language models, we introduce causal guidance by adding causal losses for explicit feedback on causal features.

-The key contributions include metric-guided, controlled text generation models with causal guidance for CVAE-based and transformer-based generators.
-Specifically, we introduce novel causal losses by modifying the causal graph in the proposed models along with corresponding metric-losses for a feedback-based generation.
-We experiment with a new dataset of blogs related to COVID-19 along the NYT-comments dataset\footnote{\url{https://www.kaggle.com/aashita/nyt-comments}}, showing performance improvements against baseline models.
-To the best of our knowledge this is one of the first attempts towards the inclusion of causal guidance for controlled generation in generative models.
+Our key contributions are introducing causal guidance frameworks for metric-guided, controlled text generation in CVAE and Transformer-based generative models.
+We experiment with a new dataset of news articles related to COVID-19 along with the NYT-comments dataset,\footnote{\url{https://www.kaggle.com/aashita/nyt-comments}} showing improved performance against baseline methods.
+To the best of our knowledge, this is one of the first attempts towards controlled generation on engagement metrics and inclusion of causal guidance for controlled generation in generative models.